The Lanikai Pillboxes trail overlooks the Lanikai neighborhood and the “Moks”.

 The crag stands between 10 and 20 feet tall and is entirely “choss” (choss = crumbly rock).

-Once you get closer to the top, there is an overhang that must be negotiated.
+Once closer to the top, there is an overhang that must be negotiated.
 The rock on this crag is so brittle, however, that attempting to top-out over this overhang would be extremely risky.
 This chunk of rock isn’t really worth climbing.
 There are much better rock climbing spots on Oahu.

 As the afternoon progressed, the sun beamed through the clouds over the Koolau Mountains.

 Haze in the sky made the distances between the overlapping ridges more pronounced.
 To the left you can see the two Pali Notches in the silhouette.

 As the sun lowered further in the West, the light beams moved over Kailua.

 The sun blasted through the clouds at points to illuminate Kailua and the Lanikai Pillboxes trail.